carminecarella/springmvcapp101/README.md

 # springmvcapp-basic

 This is a basic and ready-to-use Spring Boot MVC project.
-It consists of a simple Controller and an html page.
+It consists of a simple Controller and html page.

 Technologies
 - Gradle